hadoopfromscratch/hadoopfromscratch/README.md

 The script will download, compile, configure and run the following pieces of software:

 - Java 8u102
+- Ant 1.9.7
 - Maven 3.3.9
 - Hadoop 2.7.3
 - Spark 2.0.1
+- Cassandra 3.11

 ## Layout

 - /opt will contain installed software (java, hadoop and spark. each in its own directory)
 - /data will contain Hadoop's data
-- User's home dir will contain maven directory and all downloaded sources.
+- User's home dir will contain ant and maven directories and all downloaded sources.
 All its contents can be safely removed after the installation is finished.